Bramerton Street

 Bramerton Street is a street in Chelsea, London.
 It runs roughly north to south from King's Road to Glebe Place.
 It was known as Caledonian Terrace until 1912.

 The Gateways Club, a lesbian nightclub was based on the corner with King's Road, but with its entrance in Bramerton Street from 1931 to 1985, and was the longest-surviving such club in the world.

 The socialist politician and writer Margaret Cole and her husband G. D. H. Cole, and the writer Ford Madox Ford was a visitor in 1920.

-The film composer James Bernard lived in the street.
+The film composer James Bernard lived at number 19 Bramerton Street with his partner Paul Dehn.

+In the early 1960s, production designer Christopher Hobbs and author John Roman Baker occupied respectively the top floor and basement of number 14.
+A fictionalised record of life in the street is included in John Roman Baker's book "Time of Obsessions".

 The grade II* listed West House is on the west side at the southern end of the street.